a-hansen/aon/README.md

 History
 -------
+_6.1.0_

+- Improve JSON performance.
+- Convenience api updates.

 _6.0.1_

 - Bug fix, needed to push back char that terminated a number.

 _6.0.0_

 - Moved to Java 1.8.
 - Model changes revolving around the addition of Aprimitive and Adata.
 - Added msgpack support.
 - Reworked jmh for the benchmark.
 - Switch to JUnit.
   - Performance improvements.
   - Lots of refactoring.